 l^2C is a trademark of Philips Corp.
-Purchase of l^2C components of Maxim Integrated Products, Inc., or one of its Associated Companies, conveys a license under the Philips l^2C Patent Rights to use these components in an l^2C system, provided that the system conforms to the l^2C Standard Specification as defined by Philips.

-1-Wire is a Registered Trademark of Dallas Semiconductor.
+Purchase of l^2C components from Maxim Integrated Products, Inc., or one of its sublicensed Associated Companies, conveys a license under the Philips l^2C Patent Rights to use these components in an l^2C system, provided that the system conforms to the l^2C Standard Specification as defined by Philips.
+1-Wire is a registered trademark of Dallas Semiconductor.